What do I need to sign legal documents in Mexico?

-Sellers must have a valid Temporary or Permanent Residency to sign documents when selling your property.
+Sellers must have a valid Temporary or Permanent Residency to sign documents when selling their property.
 A current electric bill along with your Mexican Tax ID number added to your Electric bill is what a Seller needs to qualify for a zero capital gains tax designation with the Notary.

 How do I get and why do I need a Tourist Visa or Mexican Residency Card?

 A Foreign person needs this document in order to sign legal documents before the Notary who requires a copy for his file a part of the Bank Trust Deed and he requires to see the original & compare the original to the copy.
 You will need this at the Closing.

 The first step in processing your Residency Card is to make an appointment with the Mexican Consulate in your area and request that you would like to process your Permanent Residency Card, it will depend on the documentation that you give to the consulate, whether they authorize to you a Temporary (good for 1 year, and after you have to renew your status again) or Permanent Residency ( you do not need to renew your card).
 They will give you a list of what you need when you make your appointment such as The Last 6 months’ Bank Statements and Utility Bills (possibly).

 When you have been approved for the Mexican Residency they will stamp a Mexican VISA in your US Passport Book.